ExiledSpirit/dota-match-predict/SentimentAnalysis/SyntheticDatasetMaker/README.md

   "Just got a mailto link in our convo!
 Who knew something like that would ever pop up in our conversations?
 Wonder what kind of menu I'll get with this mailgo package", "Just had to intervene in another heated argument between @Papaj and the cargo ship captain.
 Living in a war zone is exhausting.
 Just trying to survive another day.", "just got a new mission: protect the young susanoo with my life! i don't care how tough the road ahead is, i'll use all my strength to keep her safe. that's what heroes do. #susanoo #tatsumi", "Just had to navigate an entire block without bumping into a single wall.
 This whole 'no eyes' thing?
-Still getting used to it",
+Still getting used to it"
   // ...
 ]
 ```